Trump orders supplemental FBI investigation of Kavanaugh allegations before floor vote

 “Throughout this process, I’ve been interviewed by the FBI, I’ve done a number of 'background' calls directly with the Senate, and yesterday, I answered questions under oath about every topic the senators and their counsel asked me,” Kavanaugh said in a statement.
 “I’ve done everything they have requested and will continue to cooperate.”

-For days, Republicans have resisted calls from Democrats for the FBI to investigate the claims of sexual misconduct against Kavanaugh dating back to high school and college.
+For days, Republicans have resisted calls from Democrats for the FBI to investigate the claims of sexual misconduct against Kavanaugh dating back to high school and college, saying they were capable of investigating the allegations themselves.

-The latest developments began to unfold Friday when Arizona Sen. Jeff Flake, who earlier in the day announced he would endorse the nominee, called for a delay in a full floor vote to allow for an FBI inquiry “limited in time and scope.”
+But that changed Friday after Flake, who earlier in the day announced he would endorse Kavanaugh, called for a delay in a full floor vote to allow for an FBI inquiry “limited in time and scope.”

 While backing Kavanaugh at the committee level, Flake said he'd only be comfortable moving ahead on the floor if the FBI investigates further.

-Several other senators -- both Republican and Democrat -- on the fence joined Flake's call.
+Several other senators -- both Republican and Democrat -- on the fence joined Flake in supporting the move.

-“I support this sensible agreement,” Maine Republican Sen. Susan Collins said.
+“I support this sensible agreement,” Sen. Susan Collins, R-Maine, said.

-“I think it was a good step today,” said Alaska Republican Sen. Lisa Murkowski.
+“In order to fully and fairly complete our due diligence, allowing the FBI up to one week to supplement its background investigation is appropriate,” said Sen. Lisa Murkowski, R-Alaska.

-Likewise, Democratic North Dakota Sen. Heidi Heitkamp tweeted, “I support Sen. Flake’s call for a non-partisan FBI investigation into the allegations about Judge Kavanaugh – which I’ve been pressing for.”
+“I support Sen. Flake’s call for a non-partisan FBI investigation into the allegations about Judge Kavanaugh – which I’ve been pressing for,” said Heidi Heitkamp, D-N.D.

-West Virginia Democratic Sen. Joe Manchin said, "I applaud Senator Jeff Flake’s decision to rise above the partisan circus on display during this entire process.”
+"I applaud Senator Jeff Flake’s decision to rise above the partisan circus on display during this entire process,” said Sen. Joe Manchin, D-W.Va.

-An attorney for Kavanaugh accuser Christine Ford, Debra S. Katz, said in a statement on Friday that Ford “welcomes this step in the process.”
+An attorney for Kavanaugh accuser Christine Ford, Debra S. Katz, said in a statement Friday that Ford “welcomes this step in the process.”
 But Katz took issue with the one-week limit, saying no “artificial limits as to time or scope should be imposed on this investigation."

 When asked if they could get the investigation done in a week, a senior FBI official told Fox News, "That depends on the schedules of everyone we'd have to interview, including the accuser, accused and witnesses.”